About Us

 Our Members

 Our members - both private foundations and public funders - recognize that governance challenges are complex and cross-cutting.
 They warrant a collaborative approach.
-TAI donors work together to strengthen transparency, participation and accountability around the world.
-Learn more about each member below:
+TAI donors work together with partners around the globe to strengthen trust, and accountability and inclusion around the world through participatory approaches.
+Learn more about each member below.

 logo-2-07.png